littonj/contest/README.md

   accessible from the public Internet on ports 80 and 443.
 * jumphost1 is running an SSH server, and can connect to all of the other hosts via a private network.
 It is accessible from the public Internet on port 22.
-* app1 is running a small boutique web application.
+* app1 is running a small boutique web application in a Docker container.
 It is only accessible via the private network.
 * db1 is running MySQL 5.6.
 It is only accessible via the private network.
 * cache1 is running Redis 4.0.
 It is only accessible via the private network.